 It is difficult to overstate the importance of the Layon for the sweet wines of the Loire Valley.
 As it draws nearer to the Loire, this little tributary meanders with admirable confidence, almost as if it were trying to delay the very moment when the two rivers must eventually make contact, at which point the subservient Layon will then be forced to add its waters to the regal flow of the Loire.
 As the river approaches Chaudefonds-sur-Layon, very close to the union of the two rivers, each meandering loop of the river travels more than a kilometre from one side to the other; indeed, at this point the river spends much more time travelling sideways than it does travelling forward.

-I have already profiled several domaines that benefit from the wayward course of the Layon; sitting on the opposite bank to Chaudefonds-sur-Layon on one such finger of land, for example, is Patrick Baudoin.
-If from here we retrace our steps upstream a short distance, to the meander just by St-Aubin-de-Luigné, sitting pride of place here on the south-facing slopes we find Domaine Cady.
-Here the Cady family have, for several generations, quite rightly focused on the sweet wines for which the region is so well known.
-The results are rich and yet full of quartzy, crystalline purity, a very typical style for the Coteaux du Layon and one that sets these wines apart from the world’s other sweet wine appellations.
-These are remarkable wines, sweet, sometimes heavily botrytised, and yet always full of vigour.
+I have profiled many domaines which benefit from the wayward course taken by the Layon; sitting on the opposite bank to Chaudefonds-sur-Layon on one such finger of land, for example, is Patrick Baudoin.
+Visiting the region many years ago I headed upstream from here, just a short distance, to St-Aubin-de-Luigné, where I found Domaine Cady.
+The Cady family have, for several generations, quite rightly focused on the sweet wines for which the region is so well known.
+The results are rich and yet full of quartzy, crystalline purity, a very typical style for the Coteaux du Layon appellation and one that sets these wines apart from the world’s other sweet wines.
+These are remarkable wines, sometimes heavily botrytised, and yet always full of vigour.
 Despite this, the domaine does not receive the accolades that can sometimes be heaped upon more famous neighbours.
 This is, in my opinion, one of the most under-rated and overlooked domaines in the Coteaux du Layon appellation.Please log in to continue reading: